oracle/terraform-provider-oci/website/docs/d/core_local_peering_gateways.html.markdown

 This data source provides the list of Local Peering Gateways in Oracle Cloud Infrastructure Core service.

 Lists the local peering gateways (LPGs) for the specified VCN and specified compartment.
+If the VCN ID is not provided, then the list includes the LPGs from all VCNs in the specified compartment.

 ## Example Usage